-HCCSP has led on projects and events including launching a HEAT App which has helped to provide users with average savings of £198 and to date has been
+HCCSP has led on projects and events including launching a HEAT App which has helped to provide users with average savings of £198 and to date has been downloaded over 500 times.
+HCCSP has also led the coordination of schemes such

-To further understand work plans for the future, visit:

-Hertfordshire Climate Change
+To further understand work plans for the future, visit: Hertfordshire Climate Change & Sustainability Partnership.

-& Sustainability Partnership